ande-box/C4DashboardTool/README.md

 - **Run only one instance** of `C4DashboardTool.exe` at a time to avoid overloading your controller.
 - **Firewall:** If other devices can't connect, allow `C4DashboardTool.exe` through Windows Firewall.
-- **Performance:** For the best mobile experience, keep the number of active Textbox widgets reasonable to minimize polling load on your Control4 controller.
+- **Performance:** For the best mobile experience, keep the number of active Textbox/Combo widgets reasonable to minimize polling load on your Control4 controller.

 ---

 ## 💡 Thanks to ->>

 Inspired by the brilliant work of #lawtancool and his predecessors.
 Uses some code from https://github.com/lawtancool/pyControl4.
-Made by Qwen AI under human supervision
+Made by Qwen AI under human supervision.

+---

 ## 📄 License

-Free for personal use untill the beta period is expired.
+Free for personal use until the beta period is expired.